Manage users, groups, and roles with SCIM

 ## Advanced features

 The SCIM API supports ETags for conditional updates to prevent concurrent modification conflicts.
+This matters when multiple admins or automated systems update the same resource, because it ensures that one update doesn't silently overwrite another.
 ETags are returned in the `ETag` response header and the `meta.version` field.

 #### ETags